Accommodation options for university students

 For many students, starting university offers the first real chance of living away from home, gaining independence and developing life skills.

 Many universities provide on-campus accommodation for first year students.
-Rooms in Halls are very popular so your son or daughter should apply for student accommodation as soon as they can.
+Rooms in Halls are very popular so your young person should apply for student accommodation as soon as they can.
 Costs of on-campus accommodation varies according to the type of room requested, i.e. if an en-suite room is requested.

 Most universities have dedicated accommodation teams that provide support and advice to students who live in Halls.